 No matter what your concept or price point may be, it is essential to clearly identify what makes you different so that the message resonates.

 Is the Location In Sync?

-Whether your restaurant is a neighborhood gem or a culinary destination, location affects the communications strategy.
+Whether your eatery is a neighborhood gem or a culinary destination, restaurant location affects the communications strategy.
 We recently worked with a restaurant that seemed to have everything going for it, yet seats were empty.
 Digging deeper, we realized that the restaurant was a foodie destination in a neighborhood that didn’t give culinary matters a second thought.

 Are You Serving What Diners Want?

 A celebrity chef offers a menu of authentic Neapolitan pizzas, pastas and delicious salads, but the neighborhood expected a red sauce Italian restaurant with traditional Americanized pizza.
 So how do you balance what the guest wants with the artistry of a chef?
 Provide balance to the menu.
-In this case, the chef included his best version of those traditional classics such as a more familiar cheese pizza and spaghetti and meatballs.
+In this case, the chef included his best version of those traditional classics, such as a more familiar cheese pizza and spaghetti and meatballs.